aimms/how-to/Articles/333/333-evolving-webui.rst

 The resources used by the WebUI are serialized in the folder resources.

-A WebUI folder therefore had the following structure:
+A WebUI folder thus had the following structure:

 .. image:: images/Aimms466WebUIFolderStructure.png
     :align: center